-Tara Gilbee received a BFA in Sculpture at The University of Melbourne VCA in 1996 and is currently undertaking a Masters of Contemporary Art at VCA.
-Tara has a multidisciplinary approach to art making and has worked in collaboration with a range of practioners from video, sound and live arts.
+Tara Gilbee received a BFA in Sculpture at The University of Melbourne VCA in 1996 and completed a Masters of Contemporary Art at VCA in 2019.
+Tara has a multidisciplinary approach to art making and has worked in collaboration with a range of practitioners from video, sound and live arts.

 Her arts practice moves between individual studio work to the exploration of interesting sites and context for making and presenting work, with a focus on the interstices of site and practice.
-In her individual works she often engages an underlying psychology that has a dark beauty and entrancing phenomena.
+In her individual works she often engage an underlying psychology that has a dark beauty and entrancing phenomena.

 Tara has a keen sense of experimentation within her methods of art practice, drawing on her medical and scientific understanding she applies a range of approaches and knowledge systems.

 Tara Gilbee has been a sessional lecturer at Deakin University for 3 years and providing arts education through various organisations.
-Her practice has been recognised with a number of artist grants and she has been shortlisted for art awards such as The Rick Amor drawing prize, Josephine Ulrick Photographic Prize, Olive Cotton Award, Linden Postcard prize and was awarded the Darebin Contemporary Art Award.
+Her practice has been recognised with a number of artist grants and she has been shortlisted for art awards such as The Rick Amor drawing prize, Josephine Ulrick Photographic Prize, Olive Cotton Award.
 She has attended residencies nationally and internationally and is represented in public and private collections.

 Copy of CV HERE CLICK